xavidop/alexa-helloworld-ms-luis/README.md

 ## Preface

 Alexa's NLP covers 99% of the most common user's use cases and we can create powerful Alexa Skills using its engine.
-However, it is a fact that MS LUIS, as NLP engine, has evolved a lot and there we can find lot of functionalities that we cannot find within Alexa such its [Prebuilt Domains](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/howto-add-prebuilt-models) or its prebuilt entities, subentities and [Regular expression entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-entities).
+However, it is a fact that MS LUIS, as NLP engine, has evolved a lot and there we can find lot of functionalities that we cannot find within Alexa such as its [Prebuilt Domains](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/howto-add-prebuilt-models) or its prebuilt entities, subentities and [Regular expression entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-entities).

 ## Setting up our Alexa Skill